How To Remove Deep Blackheads Safely And Effectively

 Image: Shutterstock

 As with other kinds of acne, excess production of sebum is primarily responsible for the formation of blackheads (1).
+It may occur due to various factors, such as poor skincare routine, hormonal changes, and an increase in fat or carbohydrate consumption (2).
 When the excess oil, along with dead skin cells, accumulates within the pores, it gets clogged up with a plug.
 In the case of a blackhead, the clogged pore opens up on the surface of the skin.
-When the built-up content comes in contact with the air, it is oxidized and turns black (2).
+When the built-up content comes in contact with the air, it is oxidized and turns black (3).

 Deep blackheads are very stubborn, and you may have a tough time getting them out with your regular exfoliation process.
 Prodding and pricking are not advised as that is rarely effective and can cause more damage to your skin.Read on to understand why it’s best not to pop deep blackheads.